serokell/blog-posts/typescript-for-haskellers/article.md

 #### Generalized algebraic data types

-Generalized algebraic data types (GADTs) in Haskell give us the ability to manually write types of constructors.
+[Generalized algebraic data types (GADTs)](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type) in Haskell give us the ability to manually write types of constructors.
 With a data type `D a` with the type value `a`, we can create constructors like `C :: Int -> D Int`.

-The key feature here is that Haskell can infer the equality of types `a` and `Int`.
-TypeScript, on the other hand, doesn't have equality inference.
-Nevertheless, we can manually provide such equality to it as a value.

-The other great feature of this approach is that we can make a nice eDSL with GADTs.
+The great feature of this approach is that we can make a nice eDSL.
 TypeScript will not provide you with such a good eDSL as Haskell would, but it doesn't mean that we can't do it.

 Let's show on example how it will look like and work.